 Electric vehicles can save drivers money on maintenance and fueling costs, and do not emit smog-producing tailpipe emissions.
 A recent survey by Consumer Reports found that 63 percent of prospective car buyers in the U.S. are interested in electric vehicles, which currently make up about 2 percent of new car sales in the U.S. today.

-The entire report about Electric Vehicle (EV) fees, in addition to infographics about EV fees in different states, is available for download as a PDF at the top of this page.
+The entire report about Electric Vehicle (EV) fees, in addition to Fact Sheets about EV fees in different states, is available for download as a PDF at the top of this page.